Scridgeon/Running-Blog/content/post/first-official-ultra.md

 credit: Vermont Public Radio - vpr.org
 navigation: ''
 series: ''
-summary: I've gone and done it now.
+excerpt: I've gone and done it now.
 I signed up for my first ultramarathon.

 ---
 I had a goal when I turned 30.
 It was to run 30 miles.
 At the time I had never run longer than a half marathon so this was an ambitious goal.
 My best friend was already into ultra running so I had plenty of encouragement.
 I successfully completed the run with his help and ticked off a few other 26-28 mile runs along the way.
 Distance running fell off of my radar within a year as life got busier.